reh3376/ignition_tools/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Related Resources
 - [Ignition Documentation](https://docs.inductiveautomation.com/)
 - [Ignition SDK](https://github.com/inductiveautomation/ignition-sdk-examples)
 - [Jython Documentation](https://jython.readthedocs.io/)
 - [Ignition Community Forum](https://forum.inductiveautomation.com/)

-## ⚠️ Disclaimer

-This is an independent project and is not affiliated with or endorsed by Inductive Automation.
+## ⚠️ Disclaimer: This is an independent project and is not affiliated with or endorsed by Inductive Automation.
 Ignition is a trademark of Inductive Automation.

 ## 📞 Support
 - Check the [Issues](https://github.com/your-repo/issues) page for common problems
 - Review the [Wiki](https://github.com/your-repo/wiki) for detailed documentation
 - Join discussions in our [Community Forum](https://github.com/your-repo/discussions)

-## Neo4j MCP Integration

-This project now includes robust support for Neo4j-backed Machine Control Programs (MCPs) for persistent memory and Cypher query assistance.
+### **Neo4j MCP Integration**: This project now includes robust support for Neo4j-backed Machine Control Programs (MCPs) for persistent memory and Cypher query assistance.

-### Key MCP Services
+## **Key MCP Services**: Docker MCP_Toolkit
 - **neo4j-memory**: Provides persistent memory storage and retrieval using Neo4j.
 - **neo4j-cypher**: Assists with Cypher query formatting, validation, and execution.

-### Setup & Testing
+## Setup & Testing
 1. **Setup**
    - Run the setup script to check Docker, Neo4j, environment variables, and install dependencies:
      ```bash